Earthquakes on May 15, 2026

 11.0 km---✓ ReviewedUSGS →

-This magnitude 2.2 event was detected 76 km ENE of Tonopah, Nevada on May 15, 2026, with origin time 16:47 UTC.
-The event originated approximately 11.0 km below the surface, classifying it as shallow crustal.
-Geolocation places the event at 38.441°N, -116.499°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
+May 15, 2026 brought a magnitude 2.2 earthquake 76 km ENE of Tonopah, Nevada, logged at 16:47 UTC.
+This was a shallow crustal earthquake, focused at 11.0 km depth.
+Coordinates: 38.441°, -116.499°.
+The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.2 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-05-15 16:25:02 UTC